tarombo/Tarombo-app/README.md

 |Server account|You can't share trees|
 |GeoNames "demo" account|Place names suggestions probably don't appear|

-The code (classes, variables, comments...) is almost all written in Italian (my native language of Family Gem's developer).
+The code (classes, variables, comments...) is almost all written in Italian (the native language of Family Gem's developer).

 ## Translation
 The translation of Tarombo user interface is managed on [Weblate](https://hosted.weblate.org/projects/tarombo/app/).